izhanchang/Edge-Documentation/ischang_Edge_Documentation.md

 1. Turn on high contrast mode by pressing ***Alt+Shift+Print Screen***.

 ### Use the screen reader
-Microsoft Edge can read back what's on the screen to youto help make content more accessible.
+Microsoft Edge can read aloud what's on the screen to help make content more accessible.
 1. Open the webpage you want Edge to read aloud.
 2. Select the **Settings and more** icon ![settings and more](https://github.com/izhanchang/Edge-Documentation/blob/913973345741d0620ae195cc4d2e3c8f9679ea8e/Images/settings-and-more.png) in the top right corner, then choose **Read aloud**.

 ### Translate a page
 If a webpage is in a different language than your system, Microsoft Edge automatically offers to translate the page into your system language.
 However, you can also choose to manually translate the webpage.
 1. Select the translate icon next to the address bar.
-2. In the pop-up, click on the dropdown menu and select the language you want to translate into.
+2. In the pop-up, click on the dropdown menu and select the language you want to translate to.

 ### Use the Immersive Reader
-Microsoft Edge offers the Immersive Reader - a tool thatsimplifies web pages and gives access to several learning and accessibility features unique to Edge.
+Microsoft Edge offers the Immersive Reader - a tool that simplifies web pages and gives access to several learning and accessibility features unique to the browser.
 #### Enter Reader Mode
 Reader Mode removes distracting ads and popups from a webpage to help you focus on the important content.
-Enter Reader Mode for a focused experience and access to even more productivity tools.
+Enter Reader Mode for a focused experience and gain access to even more productivity tools.
 1. Visit the website you want to use the Immersive Reader with.
 2. Select **Enter Immersive Reader** next to the address bar.
 3. Select **Exit Immersive Reader** to exit Immersive Reader.

 #### Read aloud with Immersive Reader
-Read aloud while in Immersive Reader to hear the text on the page.
+Read aloud with Immersive Reader to hear the text on the page.
 1. Enter **Immersive Reader**.
 2. Select **Read Aloud** from the Immersive Reader toolbar.
 3. Click on the **Play**, **Skip**, and **Pause** buttons to start and stop the reader.